weavedigitalstudio/bb-color-presets-first/README.md

 The plugin automatically detects which version of Beaver Builder you're using and applies the appropriate method.

+> **GeneratePress Users:** If you develop with GeneratePress Theme Framework, you should instead use our [GP Beaver Integration](https://github.com/weavedigitalstudio/gp-beaver-integration) plugin which includes this functionality plus a full sync of the GeneratePress Global Colors into Beaver Builder.

 ---

 ### Manual Installation